 Introduction

-I am a US southwest-based information and archival professional, located in Tucson, Arizona via Chicago, New Orleans, and Texas.
+I am a US southwest-based information and archival professional, located in Michigan (formerlay Tucson, New Orleans, Chicago, and Texas).
 I am also a creative writer and painter with a passion for how our shared history shapes our current culture and shapes our day-to-day lives.

 Anita Mechler Consulting will co-create solutions with you for your informational and archival needs, ensuring quality organization that is critical for the success of your organization, in helping attract new patrons and providing your current audience with easy-to-use, efficient, and helpful information.
 I will help you discover and honor the unique story of your diverse history.